-To determine the effects of the PV instruction intervention a repeated measures ANOVA was performed with time as the within-subjects factor and treatment and teaching level (explicit/implicit) as the between-subjects factors.
-The analysis revealed a main effect of time, F(2, 74) = 32.17, p < 0.001, partial η²= 0.61, indicating that preservice teachers improved their teaching MSK performance over the course of the three sessions.
-There was also a main effect of treatment (LFTB vs. LFTB + LFSB), F(1, 77) = 21.36, p < 0.001, partial η²= 0.41, indicating that preservice teachers in the LFTB + LFSB group outperformed students in the LFTB group, and a main effect of MSK teaching level, F(1, 77) = 6.11, p < 0.05, partial η² = 0.19, indicating differences between implicit and explicit students.
-The interaction between treatment and time was also significant, F(4, 72) = 3.18, p < 0.01, partial η² = 0.27, indicating differences between LFTB + LFSB group and LFTB group preservice teachers in the changes that took place across the time.
+To determine the effects of the PV instruction intervention, a repeated measures ANOVA was performed with time as the within-subjects factor and treatment and teaching level (explicit/implicit) as the between-subjects factors.
+The analysis revealed a main effect of time, F(2, 74) = 32.17, p < 0.001, partial η²= 0.61, indicating that pre-service teachers improved their teaching MSK performance over the course of the three sessions.
+There was also a main effect of treatment (LFTB vs. LFTB + LFSB), F(1, 77) = 21.36, p < 0.001, partial η²= 0.41, indicating that students in the LFTB + LFSB group outperformed students in the LFTB group, and a main effect of MSK teaching level, F(1, 77) = 6.11, p < 0.05, partial η² = 0.19, indicating differences between students who were taught implicitly and students who were taught explicitly.
+The interaction between treatment and time was also significant, F(4, 72) = 3.18, p < 0.01, partial η² = 0.27, indicating differences between the pre-service teachers in LFTB + LFSB group and the LFTB group in terms of the changes that took place across time.

-In addition, the analysis revealed a significant triple interaction between treatment, teaching level (explicit/implicit), and time, F(2, 74) = 5.21, p < 0.01, partial η²= 0.31.
-To determine the source of the triple interaction, a simple main effect analysis was performed, with separate ANOVAs 2 teaching level (explicit vs. implicit) 3 (time) for each group.
-The results of the ANOVA in the LFTB + LFSB group showed a significant interaction between teaching level and time, F(2, 39) = 4.33, p < 0.01, partial η²=0.15, indicating that in the LFTB + LFSB group there were significant differences between explicit and implicit MSK teaching in terms of the changes in their performance across time.
-These findings show that the qualitative observation made from the examination of Fig. 1 regarding the large improvement of the explicit teaching of the LFTB + LFSB group (compared to LFTB group explicit teaching) across the three practice sessions was supported by the statistical analysis.
+In addition, the analysis revealed a significant three-way interaction between treatment, teaching level (explicit/implicit), and time, F(2, 74) = 5.21, p < 0.01, partial η²= 0.31.
+To determine the source of the three-way interaction, a simple main effect analysis was performed, with separate 2 (teaching level: explicit vs. implicit) by 3 (time) ANOVAs for each group.
+The results of the ANOVA in the LFTB + LFSB group showed a significant interaction between teaching level and time, F(2, 39) = 4.33, p < 0.01, partial η²=0.15, indicating that in the LFTB + LFSB group, there were significant differences between explicit and implicit MSK teaching in terms of the changes in their performance across time.
+These findings support the pattern observed in Fig. 1 regarding the large improvement in MSK teaching across the three time points when using an explicit teaching strategy in the LFTB + LFSB group (as compared to explicit teaching in the LFTB only group).
 The respective interaction in the LFTB group was not significant.

-As noted, significant differences were found between explicit teaching in the LFTB + LFSB group in terms of the changes in their performance across time.
-To identify the stages in which these differences took place, we performed a repeated measures contrast analysis among the mean scores of the various sessions in the LFTB + LFSB group.
-The contrast analysis showed significant differences between the LFTB + LFSB group’s mean scores in Time 1 and 2, F(1, 41) = 29.25, p < 0.001, partial η² =0.56, and between time 2 and 3, F(1, 41) = 9.26, p < 0.01, partial η² = 0.31.
-Combined with an examination of Fig. 1, these results indicate that between Sessions 1 and 2 both explicit and the implicit teaching in the LFTB + LFSB group improved significantly the frequency of their valid inferences, but the additional gain between Sessions 2 and 3 came from the explicit teaching.
-Therefore, the data show that in the LFTB + LFSB group the explicit teaching required a more prolonged period than implicit teaching in order to reach the top score.
+As noted, significant changes in performance over time were found for explicit teaching in the LFTB + LFSB group.
+To identify the stages in which these changes took place, we performed a repeated measures contrast analysis using the mean scores of the various sessions for the LFTB + LFSB group.
+The contrast analysis showed significant differences in the LFTB + LFSB group’s mean scores between Time 1 and 2, F(1, 41) = 29.25, p < 0.001, partial η² =0.56, and between Time 2 and 3, F(1, 41) = 9.26, p < 0.01, partial η² = 0.31.
+Combined with an examination of Fig. 1, these results suggest that between Time 1 and 2, both explicit and implicit teaching in the LFTB + LFSB group significantly improved the frequency of the students’ valid inferences; however, the additional gain between Time 2 and 3 came from the explicit teaching.
+Therefore, the data suggest that, in the LFTB + LFSB group, explicit teaching required a more prolonged period of time to have an impact on scores than implicit teaching.

 Students development of MSK